 Now a young man, Henri moved to Paris and worked as a bailiff’s assistant.
-It was brutal job, requiring him to evict poor Parisians from their homes, and relive his own childhood trauma again and again.
-Relief appear in the form of Clemence, the 18 year old daughter of his landlady.
+It was a brutal job, requiring him to evict poor Parisians from their homes, and relive his childhood trauma again and again.
+Relief appeared in the form of Clemence, the 18 year old daughter of his landlady.
 They were married in 1869, Henri got a new job with the customs office, and began painting on Sundays.
 They were happy, for a time.

 But for the next twelve years, death hovered over the Rousseau home.
 During the siege of Paris, in the Franco-Prussian War, Henri and Clemence had their first child Henri-Anatole-Clement Rousseau, but the child died during the starving siege conditions.
 Their next two children, Antonine-Louise Rousseau and Julia-Clemence Rousseau died while only months old.
-When they had their and fifth children, Julia and Henri-Anatole, they sent them away with their nurse to Malakoff, in the hopes the country air would sustain them.
-In 1882, Henri and Clemence have one more child, who died shortly after birth.
+When they had their fouth and fifth children, Julia and Henri-Anatole, they sent them away with their nurse to Malakoff, in the hopes the country air would sustain them.
+In 1882, Henri and Clemence had one more child, who died shortly after birth.

 All these celebrated men were in agreement in saying I should persevere and that notwithstanding my being forty years old it was still not too late.

 "...don't lose your temper and spoil our fun.
 After all, it isn't every day we come to Paris and good heavens, since we've seen all these lovely things at the Fair!"